General Drift Analysis with Tail Bounds: Conclusions

-We have presented a general and versatile drift theorem with tail bounds.
-The new theorem can be understood as a general variable drift theorem and can be specialized into all existing variants of variable, additive and multiplicative drift theorems we found in the literature as well as the fitness-level technique.
-Moreover, it provides for lower and upper tail bounds, which were not available before in the context of variable drift.
-We used the tail bounds to prove sharp concentration inequalities on the optimization time of the \ea on \OneMax, linear functions and \LO.
-The proofs also give general advice on how to use the tail bounds and we provide simplified (specialized) versions of the corresponding statements.

-We believe that the research presented here helps consolidating the area of drift analysis.
-The general formulation of drift analysis increases our understanding of the power of the technique and also its limitations.
-The tail bounds were heavily awaited in order to prove more practically relevant statements on the optimization time besides the plain expected time.
-We expect to see further applications of our theorem in the future.
+We have presented a new and versatile drift theorem with tail bounds.
+It can be understood as a general variable drift theorem and can be specialized into all existing variants of variable, additive and multiplicative drift theorems we found in the literature as well as the fitness-level technique.
+Moreover, it provides lower and upper tail bounds, which were not available before in the context of variable drift.
+Tail bounds were used to prove sharp concentration inequalities on the optimization time of the \ea on \OneMax, linear functions and \LO.
+Despite the highly random fashion this RSH operates, its optimization time is highly concentrated up to lower order terms.
+The drift theorem also leads to tail bounds on the number of cycles in random permutations.
+The proofs illustrate how to use the tail bounds and we provide simplified (specialized) versions of the corresponding statements.
+We believe that this research helps consolidate the area of drift analysis.
+The general formulation of drift analysis increases our understanding of its power and limitations.
+The tail bounds imply more practically useful statements on the optimization time than the expected time.
+We expect further applications of our theorem, also to classical randomized algorithms.